ZeroDown is an affordable homeownership solution in the San Francisco Bay Area.

-Each monthly payment you make earns you equity-rewards which represent a percentage of the ZeroDown home that you own.
+Each monthly payment you make earns you purchase-credits which represent a percentage of your ZeroDown home's value.

-The equity-rewards you build have a two-year cliff, which means that as long as you live in a ZeroDown home (and
+The purchase-credits you build have a two-year cliff, which means that as long as you live in a ZeroDown home (and

-make payments toward it) for at least two years, a portion of the home is yours.
+make payments toward it) for at least two years, you can put it to use.

-After two years, you can buy your home from us , using your equity-rewards toward a down payment, or move and cash out by selling your equity-rewards to us.
+After two years, you can buy the home from us, using your purchase-credits toward a down payment, or move and cash out by selling your purchase-credits to us.